 Ars Technica has the details.
 Here at Ascertia, we’ve been aware of SHA1’s weakness for some time and all our products, SigningHub included, have been using SHA256 as the default algorithm for many years.

-In our latest eBook, we explain the different elements that produce an electronic signature on a PDF document (PAdES– PDF Advanced Electronic Signatures) and multiple location where hash algorithms are involved.
+In our latest eBook, we explain the different elements that produce an electronic signature on a PDF document (PAdES– PDF Advanced Electronic Signatures) and multiple locations where hash algorithms are involved.
 Ensure your e-signed documents don’t use SHA1 in any of these places.